apache/nuttx/configs/sama5d3x-ek/README.txt

     The NxWM window manager is a tiny window manager tailored for use with smaller LCDs.
 It supports a toolchain, a start window, and multiple application windows.
-However, to make the best use of the visible LCD space, only one application window is visiable at at time.
+However, to make the best use of the visible LCD space, only one application window is visible at at time.

     The NxWM window manager can be found here: